 - realise the opportunities of becoming a lifelong learner;

-- become active participants in an interdependent world through informed decision making and an awareness and appreciation of the position of Australian in an interdependent world;
+- become active participants in an interdependent world through informed decision making and an awareness and appreciation of the position of being Australian in an interdependent world;

 - develop the knowledge, skills, processes and attitudes necessary for them to make informed choices about their further education and careers in the context of a world of increasing social and environmental complex interdependencies.